grnet/e-science/orka-0.1.1/README.md

 Miscellaneous info
 ----------------
 - After cluster creation, the root password of the master virtual machine will be inside a file named [master_vm name]_root_password in the current working directory.
-- The public ip of the orka web server in ~okeanos must be in ~/.kamakirc.
-It is required for updating the orka database.
+- In the config.txt file of the project is the public ip of the nginx server in ~okeanos.It is required for updating the orka database.